hadmacker/asd_notes/README.md

 > [The Complete Guide to Aspergers Syndrome](https://www.goodreads.com/author/quotes/4969670.Tony_Attwood)
 > Also quoted in [NeuroTribes: The Legacy of Autism and the Future of Neurodiversity](https://www.amazon.ca/Neurotribes-Legacy-Autism-Future-Neurodiversity/dp/0399185615)

+> Autistic individuals are practical, logical and sensible, and when not distracted by their own imaginative world, they are often far more intelligent and sensitive than average people.
+It is a medical mystery, and a social enigma.
+> Attributed to Hans Asperger, no source provided

 # Individuals within the spectrum

 ## Confirmed Diagnosis or Self Disclosed